WINTR/Track.js/README.md

 ## Data Attributes

-`data-track` Turns on tracking for the link
+`data-track`: Turns on tracking for the link

 ### Google Analytics Event Tracking

 If any of the following are present on the link, a custom GA event will be sent.

-`data-track-category` The "category" for the event
+`data-track-category`: The "category" for the event

-`data-track-action` The "action" for the event
+`data-track-action`: The "action" for the event

-`data-track-label` The "label" for the event
+`data-track-label`: The "label" for the event

 ### Floodlight Tracking